• Skip to primary navigation

 Original Dutch street names here include Coenties Slip and Broadway, named for the broad north-south trail through Manhattan Island that followed the route of a Native American trading path.

 Stone Street is the oldest paved street in NYC, paved with cobblestones that were ballast for ships that would return to Europe heavy with the bounty local farms and from further north, in the Hudson Valley.
-In the summer, it becomes a pedestrian-only street lined with outdoor cafes.
+Stone Street is a a pedestrian-only street lined with outdoor dining from restaurants housed in historic buildings.

 George Washington took the oath of office as first president in the 1700s, when NYC was the capital city of the new USA, before the capital moved to Philadelphia, then Washington, DC.
-That site is now Federal Hall, part of National Park System.
+That site is now Federal Hall National Monument, part of National Park System.

 The Statue of Liberty, donated by the people of France, became a world symbol of freedom and liberty.